bradgarton13/post-install-config/README.md

 ![image](https://github.com/bradgarton13/post-install-config/assets/166873905/5e7498eb-ae76-4b8b-aabc-2531cb46f236)

-Here I have created a view end users with the names Ken and Karen.
+After navigating to the Agent Panel, I have created a view end-users with the names Ken and Karen.
 They will be used to create and view tickets.

 ![image](https://github.com/bradgarton13/post-install-config/assets/166873905/10db2b3c-9a5a-46ff-b9d3-277d63127903)